JoshMJohnson/Portfolio-Josh-Johnson/Account_Manager/README.md

     1b.)
 Download project folder inclusively with all portfolio content from home page

     2.)
-Open command line and traverse to the Account_Manager folder
+Open command line and traverse to the Account_Manager folder that was downloaded

     3.)
 Run node js by using the command 'node app.js' within the Account_Manager folder in the terminal